 Applications will be processed on an as received basis.
 Successful candidates who pass the multiple-choice test will be eligible to continue with the hiring process unless they:

 SPECIAL INFORMATIONZERO TOLERANCE POLICY IF HIRED

 - do not pass the Validated Physical Ability Test.

 - do not appear (DNA) to any scheduled structured interview appointment.

 - do not appear (DNA) to any scheduled background investigation appointment.

 - are disqualified during the background investigation.

-- withdraw or refuse the position at any time after the written test.
+- withdraw or refuse the position.

 The Los Angeles County Sheriff's Department (Department) has a "zero tolerance